A Guide to How Often To Vacuum a Pool – Daily, Weekly or Monthly?

 3. Your filter may be clogged and need backwashing so some of the dirt you picked up is going back into the pool.

-4. Check that you did not vacuum on the recirculate setting on the multiport valve of the filter.
-If you did the dirt would just be sent straight back into the pool.
+4. Check that you did not vacuum on the recirculate setting on the filter’s multiport valve.
+If you did, the dirt would be sent straight back into the pool.
 You should only vacuum on the filter or the waste setting.

 5. There could be a fault with your pool pump.
 For example, the impeller, which is the device the pump turns that pushes the water around the system may be stuck for some reason.
 If you switch off the pump, take off the strainer housing lid and the basket out you should be able to slide a finger into the pump and feel the impeller.
 Ensure it can turn freely and that there are no leaves etc around it.